ro8inmorgan/downloader/README.md

   Don’t extract ZIPs; just download/move them.

 * `-r, --referrer`
-  Some sites don't allow download with incorrect referrer or slow download speeds, you can set this optionally
+  Some sites don't allow download with an incorrect referrer header or slow download speeds, you can set this optionally

 * `--into-subfolder`
-  Extracts each file into a subfolder of destination
+  Extracts/Moves every download into a subfolder in destination folder

 ### Examples